In honor of Earth Day, Tim Tebow is a Philadelphia Bald Eagle.

 What is sport?

 The eternal debate over which activities constitute “sport” and which do not, ends now.
 For too long, we’ve been left to our own individual view.
 Bass fishing.
 Ice skating.
 The WNBA.
 What are they?
 We need an objective test.
 A standardized list.
-Even the so-called Worldwide Leader in Sports, without distinction, sloppily conflates the performances of Kelly Slater and Jimmie Johnson and Shaun White with those of Kobe Bryant and Michael Vick and Albert Pujols.
+Even the so-called Worldwide Leader in Sports, without distinction, sloppily conflates the performances of Kelly Slater and Jimmie Johnson and Shaun White with those of Lebron James and Colin Kaepernick and Mike Trout.
 All world class athletes for sure.
 Not all participants of sport.
 But, how can we know for sure?

 So, presently, I think we’re all working with a kind of intuitive definition of sport that includes three generalized elements: